Serendipity is real, friends. And so is synergy.

 Encounters is a celebration of fiber and friendship.
 It was born over glasses of wine and knitting in my living room (and/or downtown), and via weekly Skype sessions when Brittney had the nerve (!) to move all the way to New York City. *wink* Now, on opposite coasts, we are forging ahead and bringing our ideas to life in fiber.
 While Brittney readies herself to take the NYC fiber world by storm, I am saving her a spot here in the Pacific Northwest, knowing it’s just a matter of time until we meet up again.
 I can’t fully express my gratitude for that serendipitous moment that brought us together.
 Kindred spirits are a rare thing, you know?

 To create a sense of continuity, we chose to use only Shibui Knits fibers for our collaboration, and we each committed to a garment and an accessory.
-You can find all four pieces in our Ravelry shops, which we’ve bundled together for you here.

 (Above): Eavesdrop – Inspired by the day we met, Eavesdrop is a top-down, one-piece tee that pairs linear design with sequence knitting on the sleeves and back side.
 Knit in Shibui Knits Twig, this tee has fabulous weight and drape to it!
 (I must also give a little shout-out to another lovely friend, Jessica Carey, who so graciously modeled the above tee for me!)